MulukenMathewos/Sales-Orders-Exploratory-Data-Analysis/README.md

 # Sales-Orders-Exploratory-Data-Analysis
 ## About Dataset
 The dataset comes from a freenium download on the web.
-We have added a Margin and Category column for your needs.
+In the dataset there is a Margin and Category column for your needs.

 * Order Date
 * Order ID